 - Having many cards can get quite hectic

-1. Great User Experience
+1. Great UX

-Project focused Asana is a nice touch.
+Project-focused Asana is a nice touch.
 The design of the interface is really intelligent – it makes the optimal use of the available space such that everything is only a couple of clicks away.
-Clearly a lot of thought has gone into the UX design of this software, and yes – it is indeed a great user experience to work with Asana.
+Clearly, a lot of thought has gone into the UX design of this software, and yes – it is indeed a great user experience to work with Asana.
 The different colors for tasks based on importance is indeed a great way to immediately focus on what’s more important.